 - The amount you owe will depend on the most recent property valuation when you pay back the equity loan.

-How can you apply for Help to Buy Equity Loan?
+How to apply for Help to Buy Equity Loan?

 You will have to follow the following steps to apply for Help to Buy equity loan:

-2.3 Pay conveyancing and other associated costs on completion.
+- Pay the reservation fee, 5 % deposit on exchange of contracts, and the conveyancing and other associated costs on completion.